Empirical Bayes estimation: When does $g$-modeling beat $f$-modeling in theory (and in practice)?: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 Section \ref{sec:density_est} contains results on the Poisson mixture density estimation, and our main results on the regret bounds are presented in Section \ref{sec:regret}.
+Some concluding remarks are in Section \ref{sec:conclusion}.
 All major proofs are collected in Sections \ref{sec:proof_density} and \ref{sec:proof_regret}, with some auxiliary results and proofs deferred to the appendices.